the-human-colossus-foundation/oca-spec/docs/specification/README.md

 _Listing: ABNF core rules_

+#### Optional attributes

 ##### Language

+To indicate language-specific information, some overlays would include a `language` attribute to indicate localization of that overlay.

 The International Organization for Standardization (ISO) \[[ISO](#ref-ISO)\] has standardised two lists of language-related codes: the language codes called ISO 639-1 alpha-2 \[[ISO639](#ref-ISO639)\] codes ("Codes for the representation of names of languages") and ISO 3166-1 alpha-2 \[[ISO3166](#ref-ISO3166)\] codes ("Codes for the representation of names of countries").
 Both consist of two letters.
 The language code is written in lowercase while the country code is written in uppercase.
 However, both ISO classifications may be combined to differentiate regional languages.